 If you’re looking for cheap pizza, this is the place to go.
 The pizzas are crisp, light, and offer an extensive list of toppings.
 There will usually be a line of locals waiting for a slice in the evening, so you know it’s going to be good.
 The portions are quite big and you can expect plenty of value for your money as a slice will only run you £6.50.

 La Tecia Vegana

-This vegan restaurant is great for both vegetarian and budget-conscious travelers.
-Most things on the menu cost £6 or less, and majority of the ingredients are organic.
+This vegan restaurant is great for both vegetarian and budget-conscious travellers.
+Most things on the menu cost £6 or less, and the majority of the ingredients are organic.
 Health food like this typically costs more than most places, but not here.
 Try the smoked tofu salad, mushroom rice, or aubergine parmigiana.
-The service is said to be top notch, the decor humble, and all the meals have a thoughtful presentation.
+The service is said to be top-notch, the decor humble, and all the meals have a thoughtful presentation.
 While there are takes on Italian classics, the menu also offers a global-inspired cuisine.

 Bacareto da Lele

 This restaurant is technically a neighbourhood bar that offers snacks.
 Locals usually fill the place, and at lunchtime, expect to see long lines outside.
 This is one of the few places in Venice where you can grab a sandwich for € 1 or € 2 and a glass of wine for just €0.60.
 It has a central location so you can easily stop by for a quick meal while seeing the sites.